 Roof Inspections in Orlando, FL

 American Quality Roof Repair performs detailed, professional visual roof inspections with state-of-the-art moisture detection devices and gives thorough explanations with digital pictures.
-We promise this, hand-delivered, in 24-48 hours in Hollywood, Ft.
-Lauderdale, and Orlando, FL.
+We promise this, hand-delivered, in 24-48 hours in Orlando, FL.
 We also promise reasonable charges on roof inspections – $125 and up, based on roof size, condition, detail work, and time required.
 The inspection fee is deductible from the cost of requested repairs.

 At American Quality Roof Repair, we perform roof inspections in Orlando, FL by starting in the interior of the building.
 The interior walls and ceilings should be checked for signs of water arid staining.
 After inspecting the interior, a thorough roof inspection of the exterior walls will be made along with the roof system.

 Flashing: These are the protection for the membrane termination and often provide a waterproof cover at the membrane termination.
 These include counter- flashing, expansion joint covers, copings and flashing at walls and curbs.
 A variety of problems may occur at these vulnerable locations.

 Penetrations: These are pipes, drains, vents, stacks and other items that penetrate the roof membrane.
 These MUST be flashed properly to ensure a watertight roof system.

 - Open seams, excessive blisters, wrinkles, ridges or areas of the non-adhered membrane.